What are the skills needed to be a board director?

 Information Technology and Cybersecurity skills

-Even with the rising rates of cyber attacks, most board members are confident they understand the threat landscape, have prioritized cybersecurity and have taken sufficient action to keep their organizations safe.
-Unfortunately, many studies have found this not to be the case, with boards’ primary focus being the bottom line, valuing technology as an operational process that improves business.
+Even with the rising rates of cyber attacks, unfortunately, many boards are confident they understand the threat landscape, have prioritized cybersecurity and have taken sufficient action to keep their organizations safe.
+Unfortunately, many studies and continuing examples of devastating cyberattacks highlight that this is not the case.
+Most boards’ primary focus remains on the bottom line, but they value technology as an operational process that improves business.

-Most boards lack the knowledge to foresee the true impact of a cyber failure.
-Even more boards lack the skills and knowledge required to respond should a cyber incident occur.
-As a result, board directors with Information Technology and, more so, Cybersecurity skills are highly regarded.
-In some cases, these skills will trump some of those listed above as needed skills.
+The situation is exacerbated by the fact that many boards lack the understanding necessary to anticipate the potential risks and full consequences of a cyber failure.
+Even more problematic, most boards lack the professional skills and knowledge required to respond should a cyber incident occur.
+As a result, board directors with information technology and cybersecurity skills are highly regarded.
+In some cases, these skills will trump some of those needed skills listed above.

 Governance training or experience

-The truth is a Governance Qualification, or Governance experience is usually optional to be a board director.
-However, when being considered for a board role, it might just be the thing that separates you from your closest competitor.
-Not only are these skills valuable to the board, but the fact that you have a qualification shows that you are serious about your boar career and performance in the role.
+The truth is that a Governance Qualification, board director training, or governance experience is usually optional for board directors.
+However, when being evaluated for a board role, it might just be the thing that separates you from your closest competitor.
+These skills are valuable to the board, and your qualification shows you are serious about your board career and performance in the role.

-A Governance qualification is one thing that will make you a better director, and the knowledge gained will allow you to identify and mitigate personal, professional and organizational risks.
-A Governance qualification is easily attainable and offered by various institutions around the world.
+Governance and board director training will make you a better director.
+The knowledge and confidence gained will allow you to identify and mitigate personal, professional, and organizational risks.
+A governance qualification is easily attainable and offered by various institutions worldwide.

 Networking Skills